-Matthew Jones is a Principal Consultant with over twelve years of experience in energy and climate change policy and evaluation.
-He has delivered programme evaluations, regulatory impact assessments, product and market studies and Monitoring & Evaluation frameworks for international, European and national public bodies.
-Matthew has expertise in a broad range of qualitative and quantitative methods, including: literature reviews, in-depth interviews, multi-country/stakeholder surveys and evaluations using both experimental and theory-based evaluation approaches.
+Dr. Matthew Jones is a Principal Consultant with around eighteen years of professional experience.
+He has worked in academia and has over twelve years of consulting experience in energy and climate change policy and evaluation.
+Matthew has delivered programme evaluations, impact assessments, product/market studies and Monitoring & Evaluation frameworks for international, European and national public bodies.
+He has expertise in a broad range of qualitative and quantitative methods, including: literature reviews, in-depth interviews, multi-country/stakeholder surveys and evaluations using both experimental and theory-based evaluation approaches.

-Matthew has contributed to the delivery of a number of important projects that have helped inform energy and climate change policy at the European Commission and UK government, with examples that include: a theory-based evaluation of the Electricity Demand Reduction Pilot for the Department for Business, Energy and Industrial Strategy (BEIS); a study for DG Energy that identified policy recommendations and improved guidelines to support Member States in implementing the Energy Efficiency Directive; an Industrial Decarbonisation Roadmaps to 2050 project for UK government (BEIS); and, an assessment of the implementation of the E-PRTR Regulation for DG Environment.
+Matthew has contributed to the delivery of a number of important projects that have helped inform energy and climate change policy, with examples that include: a theory-based evaluation of the Electricity Demand Reduction Pilot (for UK Department for Business, Energy and Industrial Strategy, BEIS); a study that identified policy recommendations to support Member States in implementing the Energy Efficiency Directive (for DG Energy); a strategic Industrial Decarbonisation and Energy Efficiency Roadmaps to 2050 project (for BEIS); and an assessment of the implementation of the E-PRTR Regulation (for DG Environment).

-He has also contributed to a number of other key pieces of work, which include: a process and impact evaluation of the Horizon 2020 programme on energy efficiency and system integration for DG Energy; and a capacity building project for the World Bank and Turkish government which developed an evidence base and recommendations for policy and legislative alignment with the EU Energy Acquis.
+He has also contributed to a number of other key pieces of work, which include: a process and impact evaluation of the Horizon 2020 programme (for DG Energy); and a project which developed recommendations for policy and legislative alignment with the EU Energy Acquis (for World Bank and Turkish government).
+Matthew also supported the development of a Monitoring & Evaluation framework/system while on secondment for the UN Climate Technology Centre and Network (CTCN).
+And he helped DG DEVCO/EuropeAid identify and develop a regional climate change mitigation and adaptation programme in Russia and the Eastern Partnership countries.
+Before this, he worked as an auditor for a Designated Operational Entity under the UNFCCC Clean Development Mechanism (CDM) on a number of emission reduction projects in Africa.
 Matthew was recently selected to the BEIS UK Partnering for Accelerated Climate Transitions (PACT) expert roster and its capacity-building programme running through the UK government’s International Climate Finance portfolio.